Sound Machine Review

 Sound machines use comforting sounds such as ocean waves lightly crashing onto the beach or the sounds of a crackling campfire to calm you to sleep.
 While these sounds also help to mask external noise, they aren't specifically designed to do so.

-Sound Machines: What's Best for You
+Sound Machines or White Noise Machines: What's Best for You

 So, which is best for you: a sound machine or a white noise machine?
 It depends on what is keeping you from getting enough sleep.